NativeScript/docs-v7/docs/core-concepts/navigation.md

 ---
 title: Navigation
-description: Learn how to configure navigation between pages, work with page context and data binding, navigate in modals, navigate back and configure navigation transitions
+description: Learn how to configure your application navigation architecture, navigate forward and backward and use TabView, Modal View and SideDrawer
 position: 42
-slug: architecture
+slug: navigation
 previous_url: /navigation
 environment: nativescript
 ---